-Secreted away in The Gallery Food Hall (a remodeled food court), finding this tricky location can feel like an adventure, albeit a glorious one.
+Secreted away in The Gallery Food Hall, finding this tricky location can feel like an adventure, albeit a glorious one.
 Just exit the elevator on the second floor and head for the first door on the left.
-The small interior is bright and noisy, warmed up by the open kitchen as well as Chef Dave Beran’s commentary and insights into his cooking.
-There may be banquettes, but a seat at the counter provides a necessary view into the action and preparation of intricate plates.
-The suited servers are well coordinated and flaunt a friendly demeanor.
-The cooking exudes inspiration from start to finish.
-The kitchen is particularly adept in its delicately steamed nuggets of lobster with a dollop of béarnaise covered in nasturtium.
-An effort to show seasonal flavors can seem daring in a city not known for its autumn foliage.
-Yet this is handled with wit and talent, through a dish of “fallen leaves” served on a square “plate” of dried birch bark and arranged with fried sweetbreads.
-Overall, this cuisine's vision and meticulous plating feels veritably unconfined, as it glides seamlessly from modernism to Japanese fare, with a wintry finale of coconut and chocolate pudding.
+The small interior is bright and noisy, warmed by the open kitchen as well as Chef Dave Beran’s commentary and insights into his cooking.
+There are banquettes, but a seat at the counter provides a view into the action and preparation of intricate plates.
+The suited servers are well coordinated and friendly.